 - What data do you have about risk and protective factors for this group?

-- What data do you have about your community or system’s current programs or services for this group?
+- What data do you have about the community’s or system’s current services for this group?

 - What do these data tell you about program or service gaps or needed improvements?